MaxSmile/Vasilkoff.com/_services/smart-contracts-development.md

 We specialize in creating and publishing tokens across various ERC standards, including ERC-20, ERC-721, ERC-1155, and ERC-1400.
 Our expertise spans multiple EVM-compatible blockchains, such as Ethereum, Binance Smart Chain, Polygon, Avalanche, Fantom, and so on.

 ## Financial Services and DeFi:
-Smart contracts are reshaping the financial services landscape by enabling decentralized finance (DeFi) platforms.
+Smart Contracts are reshaping the financial services landscape by enabling decentralized finance (DeFi) platforms.
 They provide secure, transparent, and cost-effective solutions for lending, borrowing, and trading services.
 By eliminating intermediaries, smart contracts empower users and promote financial inclusion.

 ### Use cases: